+Figures 1 trough 7 picture the reaction to the investor's horizon of the optimal demands.
 The simulations show that the components of the optimal demand have, despite their differences, some common characteristics confirming the financial intuition and our main theoretical results.
-First, as a function of the investor's horizon, the mean variance and hedging demands of the spot commodity behave in an opposite way than that of the futures contract.
-A short (long) position in the spot commodity is partially offset by a long (short) position in the futures contract.
-Also, opposite patterns are followed by the speculative and hedging terms.
+First, the mean variance demand of the primitive assets behaves in an opposite way than that of the futures contract.
+A short (long) position in the primitive assets is partially offset by a long (short) position in the futures contract.
+The same conclusion arises when comparing the Merton-Breeden hedging terms of the spot commodity and the futures contract.
 Second, the lower the investor's degree of risk-aversion, the higher, in absolute values, the speculative proportions.
 Third, the Bernoulli investor appears as the dividing line between hedging and "reverse hedging" positions.
-Moreover, the Merton-Breeden hedging terms vanishe for an investor behaving myopically.
+Fourth, the speculative and Merton-Breeden hedging terms for the futures contract and the underlying spot reaches effectively an optimum for $\gamma = 2$.

-[INSERT FIGURES 1, 2, 3, 4, 5, 6 ABOUT HERE]
+[INSERT FIGURES 8, 9, 10 ABOUT HERE]

-Figures 1 trough 6 picture the reaction to the investor's horizon of the optimal demands.
-To avoid any confusion, a preliminary remark is in order.
-The speculative demands are independent from the investor's horizon.
-However, as we let $T_H$ and $T_B$ vary with the investor's horizon, these proportions changes as $T_I$ is modified.
-A clear distinction can be operated between the mean-variance elements related to the interest rate from those associated with the spot commodity and the futures contract.
+However, a clear distinction can be operated between the elements related to the interest rate from those associated with the spot commodity and the futures contract.
 The latter are non-linear and sharply increase or decrease for a short horizon but they rapidly reach an asymptote for a longer term.
-This is due to the pattern of the synthetic assets price volatility,

-$\sigma{Hv}(t,T{H})$ : it flattens for a long horizon but is highly non-linear when the horizon shrinks.
+This is due to the pattern of the futures price volatility: it flattens for a long horizon but is highly non-linear when the horizon shrinks.
 In contrast, the terms relative to the short rate are almost linear.
 Indeed, as the correlation between the interest rate and both the convenience yield and the commodity is low, these terms are essentially driven by the volatility of the bond.
 This last slowly varies with the horizon, and, as a consequence, the demand for the bond.
-The evolution of the Merton-Breeden terms as time passes is more intriguing.
-In fact, the hedging components stemming from the prices of risk associated with the futures contract and the spot commodity, in particular, are not monotonic in $T_i$ .
-They attain an optimum for a short horizon.
-For a longer horizon, they may evolve in a counter-intuitive way.
-For instance, for a less (more) risk-averse investor, $\pi{H}^{HMPR}(t)$ slightly increases (decreases).
+Besides, the Merton-Breeden hedging term due to the interest rate evolve in the same sense as the term related to the futures contract.

-[INSERT FIGURES 7, 8, 9, 10, 11, 12 ABOUT HERE]
+[INSERT FIGURES 11, 12, 13 ABOUT HERE]